wjuseck/swift-functions-readme-ios-apply-000/README.md

 `sayHelloToCat` _requires_ an argument, but the line of code above does not pass an argument to `sayHelloToCat`, resulting in an error.
 If a function requires an argument, you must pass one when calling the function!

-This lesson's playground file contains several function declarations.
+While this is a Readme, this lesson's playground file contains several function declarations.
+To fork and clone from Github, first click on the little Github icon which is the first of four icons on the upper right side of your Learn screen.
+Then follow the workflow of forking and cloning the repository.
 Try various ways of calling those functions until you are comfortable with how they work.

 <p class='util--hide'>View <a href='https://learn.co/lessons/swift-functions-readme'>Functions</a> on Learn.co and start learning to code for free.</p>